kubedb/docs/docs/guides/elasticsearch/failover/failover.md

 master-eligible nodes, 3 data nodes, and 2 ingest nodes.

 >note: `3` master-eligible nodes is the production-recommended minimum — an odd count so a majority (`2` of
 > `3`) can still be reached after losing a single node.
-See Case 2 and Case 3 below for what that looks like
+See Case 2 below for what that looks like in
-> in practice.
+> practice.

 ```yaml
 apiVersion: kubedb.com/v1